swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 - [SPIRIT-LM: Interleaved Spoken and Written Language Model](https://speechbot.github.io/spiritlm/index.html) from Meta
 	- compare with: [LAION BUD-E](https://laion.ai/blog/bud-e/) - ENHANCING AI VOICE ASSISTANTS’ CONVERSATIONAL QUALITY, NATURALNESS AND EMPATHY
 		- Right now (January 2024) we reach latencies of 300 to 500 ms (with a Phi 2 model).
 We are confident that response times below 300 ms are possible even with larger models like LLama 2 30B in the near future.
+- [AnimateLCM-SVD-xt](https://x.com/_akhaliq/status/1759658004880740765?s=20): AnimateLCM-SVD-xt can generally produces videos with good quality in 4 steps without requiring the classifier-free guidance, and therefore can save 25 x 2 / 4 = 12.5 times compuation resources compared with normal SVD models

 ## open source tooling and projects